This post may contain affiliate links. Please read my disclosure policy.

 - Vanilla extract – The vanilla extract enhances the flavor of the pie.
 I do recommend using pure vanilla extract rather than imitation vanilla flavoring as I believe you can taste the difference in the baked pie.

-- Milk – Use whole milk or evaporated milk in this recipe.
+- Milk – Use your preference of whole milk, heavy cream, or evaporated milk in this recipe.
 You will not want to use a lower fat content milk.

 - Unbaked Pie Crust – There is NO need to pre-bake these pie crusts.
 While I hope you try my homemade pie crust recipe, you can also use your favorite 9-inch pie crusts from the store if you wish.